TsingZ0/FedCP/README.md

 ![](./figs/feature_separation.png)

-# Dataset
+# Datasets and Environments

 Due to the file size limitation of GitHub repository, we only upload the mnist dataset with the default practical setting ($\beta=0.1$).
-You can generate other datasets based on my other repository [PFLlib](https://github.com/TsingZ0/PFLlib).
+You can generate other datasets and environment settings based on my other repository [PFLlib](https://github.com/TsingZ0/PFLlib).

 # System